 The Royal Institute of Chartered Surveyors (RICS) Condition Report is a basic survey that summarises the property’s condition.
 This is done at a superficial level rather than looking in-depth at the property’s structure.
-It’s the cheapest survey and the most basic, being suitable for a conventional property that’s fairly new, such as under 5 years old.
+It’s the cheapest survey and the most basic.
+It’s suitable for a conventional property that’s fairly new, such as under 5 years old.

 RICS HomeBuyer Report

 The RICS HomeBuyer Report is the most popular survey carried out.
 It’s more in-depth than the RICS Condition Report so it’s more expensive.
-The surveyor will check the soundness of the property, noting major defects, such as subsidence and damp, as well as work that might need to be addressed in the future, such as rewiring.
+The surveyor will check the soundness of the property, noting major defects, such as subsidence and damp.
+They’ll also note any work that might need to be addressed in the future, such as rewiring.

 RICS Building Survey

-The RICS Building Survey is also known as a full structural survey and is the most expensive and in-depth type of survey.
-It can take several hours for the surveyor to complete.
+The RICS Building Survey is also known as a full structural survey.
+It’s the most expensive and in-depth type of survey, which can take several hours for the surveyor to complete.
 It’s an extensive survey that’s particularly recommended for large, dilapidated, older or listed properties.
-It’s also ideal for unusual properties or if you’re looking to carry out renovation work.
+This type of survey is also ideal for unusual properties or if you’re looking to carry out renovation work.

 The surveyor checks the types of materials used, the attic, the cellar, the condition of the flooring and the roof, the wall structure, the chimneys — every part of the property is checked.
 Not only does the report detail the structure and condition of the property but it also provides details of repairs that need to be carried out, the costs and timings involved as well as what will happen if the repairs are not made.